shundhammer/huha-linux-tips/doc/ubuntu-tips.md

         Option "RegistryDwords" "EnableBrightnessControl=1"
     EndSection

+or create a file in `/usr/share/X11/xorg.conf.d`, e.g.
+`12-nvidia-brightness.conf`:

+    Section "Device"
+        Identifier  "Default Device"
+        Driver      "nvidia"
+        Option      "RegistryDwords" "EnableBrightnessControl=1"
+    EndSection

+The section **must** have an _Identifier_ line.

-Restart X11 (Ctrl-Alt-Backspace, if enabled, otherwise log out and in)
+Restart X11: Ctrl-Alt-Backspace, if enabled, otherwise log out and in, or

+    service lightdm restart

+(Kubuntu also uses LightDM!)

 If there is no `/etc/X11/xorg.conf`, `nvidia-settings` can create one.